Commitant/RabbitHole/README.md

 * Very small code base, easily inspected and audited
 * Open source, free software (GNU GPL v3)

+## Getting started
+Get started by downloading the [latest release](https://github.com/eflite/RabbitHole/releases/tag/latest).
+For maximum security you may opt to download the source code and compile it yourself.

 ## How to use
 Check out the [How To Use](https://github.com/eflite/RabbitHole/wiki/How-To-Use)